Adolescent

 |

-who never touch you in kindness or
+who never touch their children in

-sit down to eat with you; |
+kindness or sit down to eat with them; |

 |

-who never bother to ask you what
+who never bother to ask their

-you are thinking or feeling; |
+children what they are thinking or feeling; |

 |

-who have shattered your family security
+who have shattered their family

-with their adultery and divorce; |
+security with their adultery and divorce; |

 |